pascalpdx/brainsilo.org/content/donate.md

 **Have a particular skill?** Then you might want to consider [teaching at Chimera](/about/teaching/).

+## Reimbursements

+Chimera does not offer any reimbursements for donations.
+If you'd like to donate something to Chimera and want something in return, the only thing we can offer is a tax receipt.

 ## Tax Receipt

 Since we're a 501\(c\)3 organization, we can offer tax receipts for donations we accept and that are valued.